Stephen Pearson: Bristol City

 On 4 November 2011, Pearson joined Championship strugglers Bristol City on loan until 2 January 2012.
 He scored the opening goal on his debut against Burnley on 5 November 2011, a game which Bristol City won 3–1.
 Pearson impressed Bristol City manager Derek McInnes during his loan spell, with Rams manager Nigel Clough confirming talks between the two clubs over a potential permanent move in the January transfer window.
-On 6 January 2012, Pearson's contract at Derby was terminated by mutual consent and on the same day Pearson signed for Bristol City on a contract until the end of the 2011–12 season.
+On 6 January 2012, Pearson's contract at Derby was terminated by mutual consent and on the same day he signed for Bristol City on a contract until the end of the 2011–12 season.
 On 7 June 2012, Bristol City confirmed that Pearson had signed a two-year deal at the club.

 On 19 September 2013, it was announced that Pearson had undergone ankle surgery, keeping him out for six months.
 At the end of the 2013–14 season, Pearson was released by Bristol City.